 All full-time and part-time faculty and staff of the College are eligible immediately upon hire to participate in a qualified defined contribution retirement plan under Internal Revenue Service Section 403(b).
 There are no employer contributions made to this plan.
 In addition to the 403(b) plan, the College also has The WJC Supplemental Retirement Plan (the "Plan") available to eligible employees, as defined by the Plan.
 This is a non-contributory plan where only the College may contribute to the Plan.
 Under the Plan, the College has the discretion annually to make an employer-funded supplemental retirement contribution on behalf of eligible participants.
-Contributions to the Plan, including those accrued for at May 31, 2020 and 2019, totaled approximately \$480,000 and \$448,000 for the years ended May 31, 2020 and 2019, respectively.
+Contributions to the Plan, including those accrued for at May 31, 2021 and 2020, totaled approximately \$685,000 and \$480,000 for the years ended May 31, 2021 and 2020, respectively.

 T21 maintains a 401(k) retirement savings plan covering all eligible employees.
 The plan allows eligible employees to defer a percentage of their earnings from current taxation and also allows for after tax contributions.
 The Board may vote to make discretionary contributions to employees from time to time.
-Contributions to the Plan, including those accrued for at May 31, 2020 and 2019, totaled approximately \$16,000 for the years ended May 31, 2020 and 2019.
+Contributions to the Plan, including those accrued for at May 31, 2021 and 2020, totaled approximately \$10,000 and 16,000 for the years ended May 31, 2021 and 2020, respectively.